mondrake/pel/README.md

 ## Description

-The PHP Exif Library (ExifEye) makes it easy to develop programs that will read and write the Exif metadata headers found in JPEG and TIFF images.
-See the file INSTALL for an introduction to how ExifEye can be used by your application.
+ExifEye makes it easy to develop programs that will read and write the Exif metadata headers found in JPEG and TIFF images.
+See the file INSTALL.md for an introduction to how ExifEye can be used by your application.

-ExifEye is a library written entirely in PHP 5, which means that it does not have any dependencies outside the core of PHP, it does not even use the Exif module available for PHP.

-Please note that the API for ExifEye is not yet frozen, and it will remain changeable until version 1.0 is reached.
-Read the NEWS file for important information about API changes.
+Please note that the API for ExifEye is not yet frozen, and it will remain changeable until version a stable version 1.0.0 is reached.

-Also, please go to the ExifEye development mailing list (look below) and share your ideas about how the API should look like.

 ## Installation